holepunchto/pear-docs/readme.md

 Pear by Holepunch is a combined Peer-to-Peer (P2P) Runtime, Development & Deployment tool.

-Pear makes it possible to build, share and extend P2P applications using common Web and Mobile technology.

-Herein is everything needed to create unstoppable, zero-infrastructure P2P applications for Desktop, Terminal & Mobile (soon).
+Build, share & extend unstoppable, zero-infrastructure P2P applications for Desktop, Terminal & Mobile.

 Welcome to the Internet of Peers